CI-CSE/buggy-java-jml-eiffel/README.md

 This repository contains examples from <https://github.com/Amirfarhad-Nilizadeh/BuggyJavaJML/tree/master>
 translated into Eiffel and fully verified with AutoProof.

-The examples were originally introduced by Amirfarhad Nilizadeh et al. in "Exploring true test overfitting in dynamic automated program repair using formal methods" *2021 14th IEEE Conference on Software Testing, Verification and Validation (ICST).
+The examples were originally introduced by Amirfarhad Nilizadeh, Gary T. Leavens, Xuan-Bach D. Le, Corina S. Păsăreanu and David R. Cok in "Exploring true test overfitting in dynamic automated program repair using formal methods" *2021 14th IEEE Conference on Software Testing, Verification and Validation (ICST).
 IEEE, 2021*.